kavichu/organizations-stack/docs/ReadMe.md

 ![ImmutablePipeline3](images/ImmutablePipeline-Page-3.png
 )

-This builds on the work being performed in the organziations-stack project
+This builds on the work being performed in the organizations-stack project

 ![libdiagram](images/lib_diagram.png
 )